wvwwvwwv/scalable-concurrent-containers/README.md

 ## Performance

+### SIMD support

+[`HashMap`](#hashmap) is optimized for 256-bit SIMD instructions.
+Therefore, it is recommended to compile with `avx2` or equivalent options on `x86-64` targets, or with respective features on other platforms.

+* Note that Apple M-series CPUs do not support the 256-bit SIMD instructions required for optimal performance.

 ### [`HashMap`](#hashmap) Tail Latency

 The expected tail latency of a distribution of latencies of 1048576 insertion operations (`K = u64, V = u64`) ranges from 160 microseconds to 180 microseconds on Apple M4 Pro.